theogravity/node-cache-manager-memcached-store/README.md

 Some of the project scaffolding and test/comments are lifted from [node-cache-manager-redis](https://github.com/dial-once/node-cache-manager-redis)

 Till version 3.0.0 cache-manager-memcached-store uses memcache-plus as the underlying memcache library.
-Newer versions allow to choose any compatibale library by passing library in driver option.
+Newer versions allow to choose any compatible library by passing it's constructor in a driver option.
 See example below.

 ### Usage examples